-The Catch-22 of credit for young adults: you can't get a credit card because you don't have any credit but you can't build enough credit to qualify because you can't get a credit card.
-It's more difficult for young adults under age 21 to get a credit card on their own since Federal law now requires credit card issuers to verify their personal income before granting a credit card.
+It's the catch-22 of credit for young adults: you can't get a credit card because you don't have any credit, but you can't build enough credit to qualify because you can't get a credit card.
+It's more difficult for young adults under age 21 to get a credit card on their own since federal law now requires credit card issuers to verify their personal income before granting a credit card.

 Young adults, even college students, who don't have enough income can't get approved for a new new credit card on their own.
-Parents may help their kids avoid this dilemma by adding the child to one of their existing credit cards.
+However, parents may help their kids avoid this dilemma by adding the child to one of their existing credit cards.

-Many credit card issuers allow you to add an authorized user to your account - that is a person who's authorized to make charges on the account.
-The authorized user gets the benefit of the credit card without the legal responsibility owning a credit card.
+Many credit card issuers allow you to add an authorized user—a person who is authorized to make charges—to your account.
+The authorized user gets the benefit of the credit card without the legal responsibility of owning a credit card.

-With a joint credit card, both parties are equally responsible for making payments to the card.
+Adding an authorized user is different from creating a joint account.
+With a joint credit card, both parties are equally responsible for any balance on the card.

 Making your child an authorized user on one of your credit cards gives you the opportunity to teach them about credit and help them begin building a good credit score.
-The benefit of the authorized user relationship is that the child doesn't have the responsibility of having to make credit card payments.
-As the primary cardholder, you'll have to make the monthly payments on time since both of your credit will be impacted by any late payments.
+At the same time, the child isn't responsible for making credit card payments.
+That responsibility still falls on you, but you can involve your child in the process and teach them how responsible credit card use affects their credit.